 |Assessment Tool||Age Range|

 Reading is a skill that is critical to a child’s academic success.
-However, some children may struggle with reading for various reasons, such as learning disabilities or lack of reading experience.
+However, some children may struggle with reading comprehension for various reasons.
+These can include learning disabilities or lack of reading experience.
 The good news is that several powerful assessment tools can help identify and address reading issues.
-In this blog, we will discuss the top.
+In this blog, we will discuss the top five assessments.

 DIBELS (Dynamic Indicators of Basic Early Literacy Skills)

 - DIBELS is a widely used assessment tool that measures a child’s reading fluency and basic literacy skills.
 The tool assesses letter naming, phoneme segmentation, and oral reading fluency.
 DIBELS is suitable for children from kindergarten to 6th grade and can help identify children who need additional support in reading.

 DIBELS is designed to be administered quickly and efficiently, taking only a few minutes to complete each assessment.
 This makes it a valuable tool for teachers and other education professionals to regularly monitor student progress and identify areas where students may need additional support.

 The specific assessments included in DIBELS vary depending on the grade level of the student being tested.
 For example, in kindergarten and first grade, DIBELS focuses on letter naming fluency, phonemic segmentation fluency, and nonsense word fluency.
 In second through sixth grade, DIBELS assesses oral reading fluency, which involves measuring how quickly and accurately a student can read a passage of text.

 QRI (Qualitative Reading Inventory)